tdegeus/GooseBib/README.md

 *   [GbibSelect](bin/GbibSelect)

-    Select only those entries present in one or several TeX files.
+    Select only those entries present in a TeX file (or in a project composed of several TeX files).

 *   [GbibParse](bin/GbibParse)